Hypermethioninemia

 Offers Telehealth

 Mohammad K. Ismail, MD, specializes in neurology and is board-certified in neurology by the American Board of Psychiatry and Neurology.
 He is affiliated with UPMC Community Osteopathic, UPMC Hanover, UPMC Lititz, UPMC Memorial, UPMC Carlisle, UPMC West Shore and UPMC Pinnacle Harrisburg.
 Dr. Ismail completed his fellowship at Fairview Hospital Healthcare Services, residency at Fairview University of Minnesota Hospital and Clinic and medical degree at Quaid-e-Azam Medical College.
 Dr. Ismail is rated as an Advanced provider by MediFind in the treatment of Hypermethioninemia.
-His top areas of expertise are Dementia, Seizures, Memory Loss, and Sulfite Oxidase Deficiency.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Dementia, Seizures, Memory Loss, and Hypermethioninemia.
+Dr. Ismail is currently accepting new patients.

 What are the latest Hypermethioninemia Clinical Trials?